SSC CHSL Syllabus 2026: Tier 1 & Tier 2 Exam Pattern & Topic-Wise Weightage

 1K views

-The SSC CHSL exam follows a two-tier structure: Tier 1 and Tier 2.
-The Tier 1 syllabus includes General Awareness, General Intelligence & Reasoning, English Language, and Quantitative Aptitude.
-It consists of 100 questions worth 200 marks with a 0.5-mark penalty per incorrect answer, to be completed in 60 minutes.
-The SSC CHSL Tier 2 exam assesses Mathematical Abilities, Reasoning, English, General Awareness, Computer Knowledge, and a mandatory Skill/Typing Test.
+The SSC CHSL exam follows a two-tier structure.
+The Tier 1 syllabus covers General Awareness, General Intelligence & Reasoning, English Language, and Quantitative Aptitude, consisting of 100 questions totaling 200 marks with a negative marking of 0.5 marks per incorrect answer.
+The SSC CHSL Tier 2 includes Mathematical Abilities, Reasoning, English, General Awareness, Computer Knowledge, and a mandatory Skill/Typing Test.

 Exam NameSSC CHSL 2026